Marcus Tullius Cicero

 • Philippicae, fourteen speeches denouncing Mark Antony (M. Antonius) and his power grab in 44 BCE; named after the speeches of Demosthenes denouncing Philip of Macedon’s attempt at conquering all of Greece.

-Cicero’s style was a blend of both the Atticist and Asianist school.
+Cicero’s style was a blend of both the classical Atticist and Asianist schools.
 His earlier orations were full of ornament and short, pithy figures.
-Over time, though, he slowly acquired more Atticist tendencies, with some of the periods in, e.g. the Res Publica being quite long with several layers of hypotaxis.
-Over the course of his career, he refined the construction of his works in favor of symmetry and elegance, placing him high above almost everyone else in eloquence.
+Over time, though, he slowly acquired more classical Atticist tendencies, with some of the periods in, e.g. the Res Publica formed of several layers of hypotactic clauses.
+Over the course of his career, he refined the construction of his works in favor of symmetry and elegance, which elevated his position as one of the most eloquent writers in Rome.

 Eloquence can only get one so far in ancient Rome, and Cicero excelled in other areas.
 Most notably, Cicero was highly famed for his portraiture abilities.
 He was most successful in creating a realistic portrait of both those he defended and attacked, using every poetical device in his oratory to make the jury actually feel as if they knew the person well.
 It was so effective that after only one day of presenting evidence in his corruption case, Gaius Verres, a favorite among the elite, immediately went into self-imposed exile, sure of Cicero’s success.